AlexPutz/alexputz.github.io/about/index.md

 ---

 Technological enthusiast.
-I programm on C, C++/Qt in my spare time.
+I programm in C, C++/Qt in my spare time.
-I do industrial automation, PLC programming and C programming for work.
+I do C programming for work.
+In the past I also did industrial automation and PLC programming.